 Dividing the garden into sections means that you can create different areas for different functions - relaxing, growing veg and so on.

-There are lots of simple but effective ways to achieve divide the garden into sections, while increasing the sense of privacy in key areas, too.
-They could be a structure such as an archway, trellis or pergola, or soft landscaping such as a low hedge or herbaceous plants – or a combination of several of these.
+There are lots of simple but effective ways to achieve dividing the garden into sections, while increasing the sense of privacy in key areas, too.
+They could be a structure such as an archway, trellis or pergola, or soft landscaping such as a low hedge or herbaceous plants - or a combination of several of these.

 Here are four ways to break up your garden space.